- Chart

 Opportunities

-- Growing demand for energy-efficient building solutions.
+- Growing demand for sustainable and energy-efficient building materials.

 - Increased infrastructure spending globally.